Try A Weekly Cash Budget

 That last bit is crucial.
 The first few weeks I tried this, I had no more cash for the last day or two of the week.
 It was tempting to withdraw some more cash.
 Instead, I stayed home and learnt to cook simple dinners from whatever was left in the fridge, instead of going out to buy a meal.
 I learnt to enjoy free walks in the park instead of loitering in shopping malls where temptations to spend money were everywhere.
 My health and spirits improved tremendously.

-The good news is, after a few weeks of struggle, I reached the point where the cash not only lasted the week, but there was usually extra cash left when the next week began.
+After a few weeks of struggle, I reached the point where the cash not only lasted the week, but there was usually extra cash left when the next week began.
 You see, when you give your brain the instruction to make it through the week on a certain budget and show that you mean it, it will obediently adjust your thinking to help you achieve it.

 So if you want to feel and be rich, start living on a weekly cash budget.
 Try it for a month and decide if you want to continue.
-I’ll bet whatever cash is left in my purse at the end of this week that you will want to.
+I’ll bet whatever cash is left in my purse at the end of this week that you will want to!

 Hello Amanda,